 The section on paper currency or notes is equally interesting.
 Paper notes are fairly recent, dating back only to the 18th century, compared to ages old coins.
-They gained prominence only in 19th century.
+They gained prominence only in the 19th century.
 You get to know about the initial banks that offered the paper money.
-The initial notes were one sided.
+The initial notes were one-sided.
 It seems the bankers used to sign each note individually, a tradition that continues till date in a different form.
 You would smile when you see the simple old style huge notes.

 Nuances of Currency

 Another section of RBI monetary museum introduces you to the nuances of the currency.
 Like how to identify which coin has been minted where, how to figure out if the note is real or fake.
 There are small quizzes that you can play on the touch screen kiosks there and test your knowledge.
 The section on RBI is an eye-opener and tells you things that you probably never knew.
 The portraits of all the RBI governor’s show you faces behind the familiar signatures on currency notes.